openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Click **Stop Room Scan** when you have finished providing a video capture of the requested areas.

 Preview and confirm the room and desk scan.

+.. note:: Although you can select the checkbox to confirm your scan, you cannot select the confirmation button until the scan has finished replaying.

 If you are satisfied that the room and desk scan clearly shows your test environment, click **Confirm Room/Desk Scan**.
 If you are not satisfied with the scan, click **Retake** to try again.

+.. _Take Photo of Yourself:

 =================================================
 Take a Webcam Photo of Yourself
 =================================================

 You are asked to take a photo of yourself using your webcam.

+.. image SS Take User Photo

 Follow the instructions to position yourself in front of your webcam.
 When you are ready to take the photo, click **Take User Photo**.